TimmyHu-Advantech/LSA-reference-design-docs/docs/software-configuration/sensor-configuration/index.md

 ## CAN Bus Configuration

 CAN (Controller Area Network) is essential for vehicle control and telemetry.
+For CAN interface hardware information, see [CAN Bus Hardware Information](../../hardware-configuration/Sensors-and-Actuators/index.md).

 ### SocketCAN Setup